VEHICLE REGISTRATION FORM

 Vehicle Registration/Parking Permit Application (must allow pop-ups)

 Any information you are unsure of can be located on your drivers license or vehicle insurance card.
 Once you have completed the online vehicle registration process, Campus Safety will be notified through our system of the new registration request.
-A Campus Safety Officer will review the information and let you know when your parking permit is ready to be picked up.
 We will need to verify the information you entered into the system.
 Please bring your Park ID, driver’s license, registration, insurance information, and vehicle information with you to Campus Safety.
 After issued, the sticker must be affixed to the lower left-hand side of the rear window of the vehicle by peeling off the backing to the sticker and adhering to the window in the designated area mentioned above.

 Registering your vehicle is important.
 In the case of an emergency involving your vehicle, the Park University Department of Campus Safety will use the registration number to locate and notify you of the emergency.